aoede3/angularFire-seed/README.md

+# Fork

-# Fork of "angular-seed — the seed for AngularFire apps" @ https://github.com/firebase/angularFire-seed
+Fork of "angular-seed — the seed for AngularFire apps" @ https://github.com/firebase/angularFire-seed

-Adding bootstrap
+- Added bootstrap - looking into AngularStrap AngularUI
-Login using Angular validation
+- Login with Angular validation